Boostcom/bl-api-v3/source/includes/bl-api/v3/90_stores.md

 Status | Description
 ---- | ----
-ok   | Message has been accepted for sending
+ok   | Store was created
 Store with this id already exists. |
-Mall with this id does not exist. |

 ### Error responses